affection

 What is more, they are protected from even such discomfort as the dislike of his prisoners may cause to a gaoler by the hypnotism of the convention that the natural relation between husband and wife and parent and child is one of intense affection, and that to feel any other sentiment towards a member of one's family is to be a monster.

-6. (medicine, archaic) Disease; morbid symptom; malady.
+6. (medicine, archaic) A disease; a morbid symptom; a malady.

-• 1907, The Medical Brief (volume 35, page 840)
+• 1907, The Medical Brief, volume 35, page 840:

 A heavy clay soil is bad for all neuralgics, and the house should be dry, and on a sandy or gravel soil.
 The desideratum for all neuralgic affections is perpetual summer […]